Step 6. Advanced Options

-On this wizard page, you can configure your backup plan.
+On this wizard step, configure advanced options for your backup plan.

 The following settings are available on this wizard page:

-With this option enabled, you can specify which folders on the selected drives you need to exclude form your backup.
-You can list these directories either using an in-place editor (with each directory listed on a new line), or using a visual editor that is invoked by clicking a corresponding link.
+Exclude files/folders.
+Select this check box to specify files and folders on selected drives to be excluded from your backup.
+Click edit with advanced dialog to open You can list these folders using a visual editor that is invoked by clicking a corresponding link.

-- Ignore bad sectors Enable this option to allow the recovery process to complete after encountering any damaged sectors on a disk drive.
-After restoring such a volume, bad sectors will become empty sectors and you will not be able to read any files that were using them.
+- Ignore bad sectors.
+Enable this option to allow the recovery process to complete after encountering any damaged sectors on a local storage drive.
+After restoring such a volume, bad sectors will become empty sectors and you will not be able to read any files that were allocated in basd sectors.

 - Disable VSS, use direct access to NTFS volume Disables Volume Shadow Copy Service (VSS), which may be required when a disk is not used for writing operations and has not enough space to create a VSS snapshot (typically, this is the case with system volumes).

-- Use system VSS provider Forces CloudBerry Backup to use the system default VSS provider.
-Use this option when there are any third-party VSS providers installed on the system that may interfere with proper processing of VSS snapshots by CloudBerry Backup.
+- Use system VSS provider.
+This option forces CloudBerry Backup to use the system default VSS provider.
+Select this check box in case of presence of any third-party VSS providers installed on the system that may interfere with proper processing of VSS snapshots by CloudBerry Backup.

 A block is a minimum unit of information that CloudBerry Backup can process at a time when preparing a backup.